The Plug-in Manifest

 </PluginPackage>

-- PlugInName: indicates the friendly name of the plugin.
-This string be different from the name of the plug-in that is defined in PluginResources.resx.
-The reason for this is that a plug-in package can - in theory - contain multiple plug-ins, which need to be distinguished.
+- PlugInName: the friendly name of the plug-in.
+This string can differ from the name defined in PluginResources.resx.
+A plug-in package can contain multiple plug-ins, so each plug-in needs a distinct identifier.

 - Version: the version of the plug-in package.
-This information used to detect any package updates upon start-up of Trados Studio, and is therefore important.
+Trados Studio uses this information to detect package updates at start-up.

-- Description: descriptive information of the plug-in package.
+- Description: descriptive information about the plug-in package.

 - Author: the name of the plug-in developer.

-- RequiredProduct: this string indicates which product version is required to run the given plug-in.
-The information that you indicate here must include the minimum version, and can optionally include a maximum version.
+- RequiredProduct: the product version required to run the plug-in.
+Specify the minimum version and, optionally, a maximum version.